kaiorosa1/100-days-of-code/log.md

 **Today's Progress**: Started and finsihed the Responsive Web Design Principles.
 I stopped at: CSS Flexbox: Use display: flex to Position Two Boxes (CSS Flexbox).

 **Thoughts**: I'm very excited that I'm two section to go to start working on project to apply everything I've learned so far.
 I'm also very excited to start working with CSS flexbox.
 I know I'm taking small steps towards finishing FCC but I think in this way I won't burn out quickly and I plan to start working more hours weeks from now.
 I hit a road block with Campo Minado and I have no idea how to solve the problem that I have so I'll use the rest of the time I planned searching and tweaking and coding.
-Good Luch to me! g
+Good Luck to me!

 **Link(s) to work**: Commit on Github :